 As an alternative, our engineers have implemented an impressive feature – automatic layout detection.
 Technology searches for similarities in different documents, processing them separately.
 After all, OCR combines all the found fragments into a single template.

-Of course, this method is often applied to complex documents where are various graphs or charts.
+Of course, this method we often apploe to complex documents where are various graphs or charts.
 All abbreviations are marked manually in a sample group and then looked up for similarities in all other documents.

 Step #3: To achieve maximum accuracy, Azati OCR processes each document several times.
 After that, the system exports all the extracted data (in the structured or semi-structured form) to any possible format, for example: XML, CSV, JSON, or plain text.

 Quality Control: Our specialists select a certain number of documents as a focus group.
-These documents are examined manually to determine the accuracy rate.
+Team examines these documents manually to determine the accuracy rate.
 The minimum accuracy rate is equal to 97%.
 If the required standard is not reached, our specialists re-map the templates and run processing repeatedly.

 Our engineers can deploy the OCR engine in every country, or even to a self-made cloud without any access from the Internet.
 At Azati, we respect user privacy and data security.